RfidResearchGroup/proxmark3/doc/magic_cards_notes.md

 ## UL series (RU)
 ^[Top](#top)

-Custom chips, manufactured by iKey LLC for cloning Ultralight tags.
+Custom chips, manufactured by iKey LLC for cloning Ultralight tags used in Visit intercoms.
+That leads to the non-standard for Ultralight chips tag version.

 ### UL-Y
 ^[Top](#top)